rooiss/stonks-app/readme.md

   - [x] each empty element should have an id using the ticker
 - [x] on page load make an ajax request to get the prices for all tickers
   - [x] fill in the empty elements with appropriate prices
-- [ ] if the market is open make another ajax request every 3 seconds

 ### backend requirements: